Carrots Are Orange

 Sheila Rae, the Brave

 We love Kevin Henkes in our home.
 This story tells us about Sheila Rae, a fearless girl.
 Nothing can get in her way of being brave and strong.
-Alas her pride doesn’t always make others feel great.
-So one day she is put to a true test of bravery.
+Alas, her pride doesn’t always make others feel great.
+So one day, she is put to an actual test of bravery.

 This story is beautifully put together.
 I love the relationship between the two sisters.
 Henkes does a great job of taking the reader along on the emotional ups and downs.